hasharchives/blockprotocol-incubator/libs/turbine-transformer/README.md

 > transform the voltage.
 This project aims to take the input from the turbine and transform it, by applying a set of
 > instructions.

-> Or how [@thehabbos007](https://github.com/thehabbos007) put it: The name is incredibly cursed.
-I just always imagine a
-> transformer that turns into a wind turbine.

 The goal of the project is to supplement the HASH REST-APIs query abilities with a more powerful query language.
 This has some trade-offs, you will still need to load in all entities from HASH, but you can then filter them down to the